-Why are there European First Aid Kit requirements?
+Why are there European First Aid Kit requirements for car first aid kits?

-So let’s just agree that you need to take a first aid kit, which primarily (hopefully!) will be in the event of someone else’s accident.
+So let’s just agree that you need to take a first aid kit with you when you road trip France and Europe.

-What is the essential kit to cover the European First Aid requirements?
+What is the essential medical kit to cover the European First Aid requirements?

-What kit do I need to carry in my first aid kit?
+What kit do I need to carry in my camper or car first aid kit?

 This is the list from the AA First Aid Kit, which is DIN13164 compliant.
 As I said previously, all other varieties are very similar.
-If you’re making up your own kit, this is what they have included:
+If you’re making up your own kit, here are the 10 essentials items to include in a car first aid kit:

 - 6 x wound dressings (10cm x 10cm)